yegor256/blog/_drafts/jare.md

 each user.
 It is a very _static_ resource, which needs to be created only once and be delivered to everybody, without any changes.

+So, how about we install a server somewhere here, in California.
+And let Californian users connect to it.
+When a request for `logo.gif` will come to one of that _edge_ servers, it will connect to the central server in Prague and load the file.
+This will happen only once.
+After that, the edge server will not request the file from the central server.
+It will return it immediately, from its internal cache.

+We need to have many edge servers, preferably in all countries where our users may be located.
+The first request will take longer, but all others will be way faster.
+Because they will be servered from the closest edge server.

+Now, the question is how the browser will know which edge server is the closest, right?
+We simply trick the domain name resolution process.
+That's how [AWS CloudFront](https://aws.amazon.com/cloudfront/) works, for example.
+Let's query `cf.jare.io` and see what comes back: